6leetcode/6leetcode/questions/Algorithms/0606. Construct String from Binary Tree/README.md

 ### [Construct String from Binary Tree](https://leetcode.com/problems/construct-string-from-binary-tree)

-<p>Given the <code>root</code> of a binary tree, construct a string consists of parenthesis and integers from a binary tree with the preorder traversing way, and return it.</p>
+<p>Given the <code>root</code> of a binary tree, construct a string consisting of parenthesis and integers from a binary tree with the preorder traversal way, and return it.</p>

 <p>Omit all the empty parenthesis pairs that do not affect the one-to-one mapping relationship between the string and the original binary tree.</p>